vardhandevarapalli/Photomanipulator/Opencvimplemetation/Readme.md

 ## Available Image Manipulating Functions

-The Image Processing Toolbox provides the following image manipulating functions:
+The Image Processing Toolbox provides the following image-manipulating functions:

 - `adjust_contrast`: Adjusts the contrast of an image.
 - `apply_gaussian_blur`: Applies Gaussian blur to an image.